IBM/operator-collection-sdk/docs/spec.md

 ## Operator Roles Permission

 Operator Roles Permission defines Operator roles permissions within a namespace that the `OperatorCollection` will make available within the Kubernetes cluster.
 An `OperatorCollection` can optionally create these namespace permissions using Roles field.
+The following fields can be used to create each Role.

 | Key        | Required | Type            | Description                                                                                                                                           |
 | ---------- | -------- | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |